The quality of your health care depends on the qualifications of your health care professionals.

 When nonphysicians are permitted to perform services that are beyond their education or training, patient health and safety can be threatened.

-We believe patients deserve physician-led care with a team of medical professionals who work together, each according to their education and training.
+We believe patients should have physician-led care with a team of medical professionals who work together, each according to their education and training.

 INCREASE ACCESS